 Encourage problem-solving/thinking.
 For example: Instead of, "What did you think was going to happen when you don't think?" say, "So, what do you think would have been a better way to handle that?"

 A – Assess & decide if you are too upset to continue

 L – Leave the situation if you are feeling too angry/upset

 M – Make a plan to deal with the situation

 - Be present and tuned in.

 - Give encouragement.

-Sometimes, talking with children brings up strong feelings that interfere with clear thinking.
-Following these CALM steps can help a parent keep the conversation moving in the right direction:
+Reducing Emotion – Sometimes talking with children brings up strong feelings that interfere with clear thinking.
+Following the CALM steps can help a parent keep the conversation moving in the right direction.